Optimize WordPress media

 - Use a paid Convertly plan sized for your upload volume.

-- Keep API keys private and rotate them if a site administrator leaves.
+- Keep site tokens private and rotate them if a site administrator leaves.

 - Use a real server cron for busy sites instead of relying only on visitor-triggered WP-Cron.